The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Methodology

 \subsection{Calculation of metallicity gradients}

 In the top panels of Fig.~\ref{fig:metal_gra}, we show the face-on metallicity distributions of the three galaxies in Fig.~\ref{fig:gala_def}.
-Here the gas-phase metallicity is measured in each pixel (100 pc $\times$ 100 pc), and only pixels with gas mass density $\Sigma_{\rm g} \geq 10 {\rm M}_\odot\cdot {\rm pc}^{-2}$ are included in the metallicity gradient statistics.
+The calculation is based on the total gas-phase metallicity provided for all 9 kinds of metals of all gas particles.
+And the gas-phase metallicity is measured in each pixel (100 pc $\times$ 100 pc), and only pixels with gas mass density $\Sigma_{\rm g} \geq 10 {\rm M}_\odot\cdot {\rm pc}^{-2}$ are included in the metallicity gradient statistics.
 This threshold represents the surface density of pixels above which there will be observationally detectable nebular emission lines, indicative of star formation \citep{Orr2018}.

 Our analysis focuses on all particle data within the radius interval of 0.25-1$R_{90}$, following \cite{Ma2017}, which has shown that the metallicity gradients measured within a more inner range (0-2 kpc) yield qualitatively consistent results.
 As shown by the red lines in the bottom panels of Fig.~\ref{fig:metal_gra}, the radial metallicity profile can be fitted with a linear function